 That’s why the recipe for winning campaigns calls for mixing automation with human creativity.
 Machine learning can help hone in on what consumers care about, but it’s up to real people to turn that information into compelling ads.
-Prioritise digging up the latest trends by scheduling periodic insights meetings with your creative team and agency partners.
-Then put those insights to work with automated tools, such as Director Mix, which allows you to build myriad customised variations of your video creative.
+Prioritize digging up the latest trends by scheduling periodic insights meetings with your creative team and agency partners.
+Then put those insights to work with automated tools, such as Director Mix, which allows you to build myriad customized variations of your video creative.

 Google’s brand marketing team, for instance, meets regularly to uncover new consumer passion points with tools like Google Trends, then tailors its product ads accordingly.
 When people’s interest in “cloud bread” began to surge during the first year of the pandemic, the team quickly crafted Google Home ads spotlighting it, then pushed the campaign live within 72 hours.